GRIDAPPSD/CIMHub/ieee9500/README.md

 7. Run `./zipall.sh` and `./zipcomparisons.h` to create downloadable archives

 ------

+## Building the CIM XML model from Original DSS Files

 To build the CIM XML files from the original DSS source files: